Things to do near Lancaster Gate

-Hyde Park is right next to the station, making it a convenient place to explore if you have some time to kill.
+Hyde Park is right next to the station, making it a convenient place to explore if you have some time to kill or just fancy a walk in fresh air (in as much as that can be had in London…).
 Kensington Gardens once formed part of Hyde Park and lie to the west of it, with no discernible boundary in between the two (although the Serpentine can act as a rough boundary marker).

 The parkland is beautiful and enjoyable in its own right, whether you are a visitor to the capital or a long-time Londoner.
 The lush green grass and aged trees are home to a variety of birds and small animals.
 Visit the Dell Bridge or the area around Serpentine Bridge at dusk for a chance to see bats.
 From the station, enter the park and take a walk down towards the Serpentine Gallery for some modern art.
 You will also pass an interesting sculpture called “The Arch” by Henry Moore.
 Henry Moore is a world-renowned sculptor, whose sculptures are displayed in public spaces around the world.
 He tends to depict semi-abstract human shapes, using curving lines and negative space.

 Alternatively, head west, where you will find the Princess Diana memorial and Kensington Palace.
 The memorial is a modern fountain.
 There are three bridges, whereby you can cross to the heart of the fountain.
 If you are short on time, visit the Italian Gardens.
 It’s a vintage water garden with fountains, and only within a few minutes’ walk from the station.